South Oxhey

-South Oxhey is a suburb of Watford in the Watford Rural parish of the Three Rivers district of Hertfordshire, England.
+South Oxhey is an estate in the Watford Rural parish of the Three Rivers district of Hertfordshire, England.
 It is located in the south western corner of Hertfordshire and close to the boundary with Greater London.
 At the 2011 Census South Oxhey's population was included in the Northwick Ward of Three Rivers Council.

 History

 South Oxhey is a large estate built on land that was formerly part of the Oxhey Hall Estate.
 There was a manor house here, Oxhey Place, and a chapel.
 The manor house was owned by the Blackwell family of Crosse and Blackwell fame.
 It burnt down in 1960.
 Oxhey Chapel dates from 1612 and is still standing to the south of the parish church of All Saints.
 The church was opened in 1954 to serve the new estate built after the Second World War by the London County Council.
 The church was demolished and rebuilt in 2000.

 Since the introduction of the nationwide Right to buy policy in 1980, many South Oxhey residents have bought their homes from the local council, meaning that by 2007, some 70% of houses on the estate are privately owned.
 The estate was built after the Second World War to help alleviate the housing pressures thrust upon London during the Blitz as well as general inadequate housing, with prisoners of war assisting in the construction of some buildings.
 South Oxhey was originally built and managed by the London County Council and later the Greater London Council.
 In 1980 the ownership and management of the estate was transferred from the GLC to Three Rivers District Council.
 Following changes to financial regulations in 2008, the remaining social housing was transferred to Thrive Homes housing association.